International Payments Ops Workflow Redesign: Reduce Million Dollar Losses from Unvalidated Payments

 Our International Payments ops teams used 6 systems that presented the following challenges:

-• Legacy tech, which created a high development overhead for new functionality – affected exec scorecard metric.
+• Legacy tech = high development overhead for new functionality – affected a key exec scorecard metric.

-• Lack of payment validation checks, presented the risk that high value payments would be sent to the wrong recipient with no guarantee of retrieval.
+• Lack of payment validation checks = $$$ losses – high value payments would be sent to the wrong recipient with no guarantee of retrieval.

 • Difficulty cross-skilling or utilising resources across ops teams - ops systems are all very different.